 *A card table seats 1 person on each side, roughly a square with length of 30-35in (76-89cm) on each side

-It may seem like the price & quality trade-off is disappearing, because you can find a cheap version of almost anything for tens of dollars that still has good reviews (assuming the reviews are real).
-Remember 2 things:
+Now, it may seem like this price & quality trade-off is disappearing, because you can find a cheap version of almost anything for tens of dollars that still has good reviews (assuming the reviews are real).
+So you might be thinking: I'll just buy something cheap, and because the price is so low it doesn't matter if it's less featured or heavier or whatever compared to something higher end.
+When that breaks, I'll buy something cheap again, and so on.
+Just remember:

 There is a lot of variety in tables, including in shapes (e.g., circular tables) that can affect capacity.
 A big consideration here would be, do you want a table that you can pull up a seat to, or just a table to hold some items off to the side?
-As the table above shows, this varies by type.
+As the table above shows, this varies by Type or Style (see first section), try renting a portable table to better understand what you prefer

-There isn't a separate comparison table, because weight & size are functions of type.
+There isn't a separate comparison table, because weight & size are functions of Type or Style (see first section).
 Most people who really care about weight & size wouldn't bring a table.
 That said, the closest to a backpacking suitable table is the pitched style (similar to with portable chairs).

-Here, we give you a list of questions to start thinking about minor features.
+Here, we give you a list of questions to start thinking about other features.
 We hope our approach of savings these features for last gets you to more critically think about what you need & not get caught up in the hype of what's cool and over-spend your budget.
+Remember, we allow you to hire a portable table so feel free to try out various models with different features.

 - Does it have integrated cup holders?